 21. What is hypoxemia?

-22. What level of reduced hemoglobin will cyanosis appear?
+22. At what level of reduced hemoglobin does cyanosis appear?

 23. What is the value of a normal anatomic shunt?